jsbisht/aws-developer-associate/cloud-front.md

 ## Cloudfront Architecture

-**NOTE**: Cloudfront integrates with ACM (AWS Certificate Manager).
+> Cloudfront integrates with ACM (AWS Certificate Manager).
 You can use SSL certificates with Cloudfront.

-**NOTE**: Uploads directly go to the origin.
+> Uploads directly go to the origin.
 Only downloads are served through CloudFront Edge locations.

 - Cloudfront does not write caching.
 Only read requests are cached.